 What does the future hold?
-Firstly selling lots of cakes, maybe opening the first of a chain of JLB cafes!!
-Definitely giving opportunity to other young adults with learning difficulties.
+Firstly selling lots of bakes, maybe running our own kitchen!!
+Definitely giving opportunity to other young adults with learning disabilities.

 Who is JubyLee?

 JubyLee is a giraffe made by Queen Elizabeth II School in Horsham.
-Some of us bought the giraffe in the Rotary Club sale to give back to the school.
-We called our business JubyLee Bakes because we named her after JubyLee.
+Some of us bought the giraffe in the Rotary Club auction to give back to the school.
+We called our business JubyLee Bakes because we named it after JubyLee.
 Most of us went to QE II School and helped make her.

 JubyLee has beautiful eyelashes and has lots of photos on her body of the pupils at QEII.
 She has a crown on her head and pink glittery feet.
 This is because the school was opened by the Queen in 1977.